sarang-gupta/traceroute/README.md

 Although I am no longer actively supporting the Sarangworld Traceroute Project, this git repo provides information that may be useful to others interested in geolocation.
-The files in this directory (see also the README.md in hosts/):

-  - codecity.txt.bz2: CSV file that converts from codes to city names.
-This is *probably* the most recent version I have, but will update if I find a more recent version.
-Most fields are
+If you're looking for the old patterns, codes, and data, please see the data/ subdirectory.

-  self-explanatory: things like "20021225.164639" in the comments field indicate the time (in yyyymmdd.hhmmss format, US Mountain Time) at which I added the code/city translation (not sure how useful that is, though)
+The files in this directory (see also the README.md in hosts/ and data/):

   - most-needed.pl: Perl script that counts the TLDs, 2nd level domains, 3rd level domains, etc of all hosts in hosts/hostnames.txt,